-Fat Bastard: Tell ya what, you keep the money and the mojo and I'll have the baby. *smacks lips*
+Fat Bastard: Tell ya what, you keep the money and the mojo and I'll have the baby. *smacks lips*Dr. Evil: Riiiiight.

-Avatar: The greedy prospectors who are perfectly willing to drive an indigenous tribe off their home and demolish it to get to the deposits of precious Unobtanium beneath it, and dismiss the possibly disastrous environmental ramifications of their actions, but still spend quite a lot of time and effort to persuade the tribe to leave peacefully, and when they do resort to violence, they take measures to minimize the casualties among the civilians, and the Corrupt Corporate Executive has a My God, What Have I Done? moment when faced with the results of his General Ripper's plan.
+- Avatar: The greedy prospectors who are perfectly willing to drive an indigenous tribe off their home and demolish it to get to the deposits of precious Unobtanium beneath it, and dismiss the possibly disastrous environmental ramifications of their actions, but still spend quite a lot of time and effort to persuade the tribe to leave peacefully.
+When they do resort to violence, they take measures to minimize the casualties among the civilians, and the Corrupt Corporate Executive has a My God, What Have I Done? moment when faced with the results of his General Ripper's plan.
 This is the same executive who earlier seemed irritated that PR concerns forced him to try and negotiate with the "monkeys".
-It's possible he didn't really see them as really sentient until that point.
+It's possible he didn't really see them as really intelligent until that point.

 Toorop: Oh, you're a disgrace to the profession.
 You're not a mercenary, you're a fucking terrorist.

 - The Bad Lieutenant: Port of Call New Orleans: The title character will lie, cheat, steal, do drugs, sexually abuse young women, plant evidence, and commit acts of Police Brutality against the elderly, but he absolutely draws the line at murder.